-- a.
-This section addresses what a successful applicant can expect to receive following selection. - i.
-State Award Notices - Applicants recommended for funding under this NOFO following the review and selection process will receive a Notice of State Award (NOSA).
+- 1. Applicants recommended for funding under this NOFO following the review and selection process will receive a Notice of State Award (NOSA).
 The NOSA shall include: - a.
-Grant award amount
+Grant award amount - b.

-- b.
 The terms and conditions of the award - c.
 Specific conditions, if any, assigned to the applicant based on the fiscal and administrative risk assessment (ICQ), programmatic risk assessments (PRA), and the Merit Review. - 2.
 The applicant shall receive the NOSA through the Grantee Portal.
 The NOSA must be signed by the grants officer (or equivalent).
 This signature effectively accepts the state award amount and all conditions set forth within the notice.
 The signed NOSA is the document authorizing the department to proceed with issuing an agreement.
-The Agency signed NOSA must be remitted to the Department as instructed in the notice. - 3.
-The notice is not an authorization to begin performance (to the extent that it allows charging to State awards of pre-award costs; pre-award costs are incurred at the non-State entities own risk unless they have received written prior approval to begin performance). - 4.
+The Agency signed NOSA must be remitted to the Department as instructed in the notice.

+- 3. The notice is not an authorization to begin performance (to the extent that it allows charging to State awards of pre-award costs; pre-award costs are incurred at the non-State entities own risk unless they have received written prior approval to begin performance). - 4.
 The authorizing document to begin performance is the fully executed Uniform Grant Agreement (UGA) signed by the grants officer, or equivalent.
 This is the official document that obligates funds.
 The UGA is sent to the non-State entity via the CSA system.
 The non-State entity will print and sign the signature page of the UGA and return signature page to DHS.OCA.SignaturePages@illinois.gov.
 A final signed copy of the UGA will be provided to the non-State entity via an upload into the CSA Tracking system.
 Note: The Department cannot issue an Agreement until the successful applicant has an approved budget entered into the CSA system. - 5.
 Applicants who are not eligible due to registration or pre-qualification issues, or late applications will receive a Notice of Ineligibility prior to the Merit-Based Review. - 6.
 Applicants who are not selected to receive an award following the Merit Review process will receive a Notice of Denial/Non-Selection.

-Post-Award Requirements and Administration
+8. Post-Award Requirements and Administration

-- a.
-Administrative and National Policy Requirements - i.
-The agency awarded funds shall provide services as set forth in the IDHS grant agreement and shall act in accordance with all State and Federal statutes and administrative rules applicable to the provision of the services. - ii.
-Sample of the current IDHS Uniform Grant Agreement - iii.
-Payment Terms:

-It is the policy of the Illinois Department of Human Services (IDHS) that this policy complies with 2 CFR 200.302, 2 CFR 200.305, 31 CFR 205 (Procedures implementing the Cash Management Improvement Act and Treasury State Agreement (TSA)) and 44 Ill.
+- i.
+Administrative and National Policy Requirements - A. The agency awarded funds shall provide services as set forth in the IDHS grant agreement and shall act in accordance with all State and Federal statutes and administrative rules applicable to the provision of the services. - B. Sample of the current IDHS Uniform Grant Agreement - C. Payment Terms: - It is the policy of the Illinois Department of Human Services (IDHS) that this policy complies with 2 CFR 200.302, 2 CFR 200.305, 31 CFR 205 (Procedures implementing the Cash Management Improvement Act and Treasury State Agreement (TSA)) and 44 III.
 Admin.
 Code 7000.120 GOMB Adoption of Supplemental Rules for Grant Payment Methods.
 Three different award payment methods exist, namely Advance Payment, Reimbursement, and Working Capital Advance.

-b.
+ii.
 Reporting